TritaniumLabs/trellis-examples/README.md

 }<br>}<br>}<br>

 ## **/trellisHistory**
-The **/trellisHistory** endpoint is used to return a list of blockchain transactions where the hash was posted.
+The **/trellisHistory** endpoint is used to return a list of blockchain transactions where a hash was posted.
 The hash value must exist in at least one transaction to be returned.
 <table>
 <tr><th>Parameter</th><th>Required</th><th>Description</th></tr>